aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 This statement is included in the [restrict_idp_configurations_scp](restrict_idp_configurations_scp.json) and prevents users from making configuration changes to the IAM SAML [identity providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html), IAM OIDC [identity providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html), and [AWS IAM Roles Anywhere](https://aws.amazon.com/iam/roles-anywhere/) [trust anchors](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/getting-started.html).
 It also prevents creation of an [account instance of IAM Identity Center]( https://docs.aws.amazon.com/singlesignon/latest/userguide/account-instances-identity-center.html).

-###  "Sid":"PreventDeploymentCodeStarConnections"
+###  "Sid":"PreventDeploymentCodeStarConnections", "Sid": "PreventDeploymentSSMAutomationRunbook"

-This statement is included in the [restrict_nonvpc_deployment_scp](restrict_nonvpc_deployment_scp.json) and limits the use of [AWS CodeStar Connections](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html).
+These statements are included in the [restrict_nonvpc_deployment_scp](restrict_nonvpc_deployment_scp.json) and limit the use of [AWS CodeStar Connections](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) and [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html).

-AWS services such as AWS CodeStar Connections do not support deployment within a VPC and provide direct access to the internet that is not controlled by your VPC.
+AWS services such as AWS Systems Manager Automation do not support deployment within a VPC and provide direct access to the internet that is not controlled by your VPC.
 You can block the use of such services by using SCPs or implementing your own proxy solution to inspect egress traffic.

 ### "Sid":"PreventNonVPCDeploymentSageMaker", "Sid":"PreventNonVPCDeploymentGlueJob", "Sid":"PreventNonVPCDeploymentCloudShell", "Sid":"PreventNonVPCDeploymentLambda", "Sid":"PreventNonVPCDeploymentAppRunner", and "Sid":"PreventNonVPCDeploymentCodeBuild"